Into the Fog: Evaluating Robustness of Multiple Object Tracking: Related Work

-The MOTChallenge~\cite{motchallenge} benchmark is a leading evaluation platform for MOT methods and video scene understanding.
-Its third release, the MOT17 dataset, covers a wide range of challenges, including scenarios with both moving and static cameras, occlusions, scale variations, shaky video recordings, crowded environments and variations in lighting conditions spanning day and night sequences.
-Moreover, the dataset includes indoor and outdoor scenes and is captured from various camera viewpoints.
-Unfortunately, it does not represent adverse weather conditions.
-In our work, we aim to enhance the MOTChallenge benchmark (MOT17 dataset) by augmenting it with photo-realistic fog simulation in a diverse manner.
+The MOTChallenge~\cite{motchallenge} benchmark is a leading platform for evaluating MOT methods and video scene understanding.
+Its third release, the MOT17 dataset, covers a wide range of data diversity across different domains, including scenes with moving and static cameras, captured indoors and outdoors from different camera positions, as well as scenarios from surveillance and autonomous driving, and spanning from day to night.
+In this work, we demonstrate our method for photorealistic fog simulation using the MOTChallenge benchmark, as it provides the most general combination of different MOT dataset types.